wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 }
 ```

+Here, in a function hooked into the plugin activation hook, you're using the global $wpdb object and the dbDelta function to create a new table in the WordPress database called form_submissions.
+The table has three fields: id, name, and email.
+The id field is set to auto-increment, and is the primary key.

-Once the plugin is activated, this will create the form_submissions table in the database, with the two fields.
+Once the plugin is activated, this will create the form_submissions table in the database, with the three fields.

 # Registering a custom WP REST API route to fetch submissions